This post may contain affiliate links. Please read my disclosure and privacy policy.

 This easy mocktail recipe is inspired by one I recently enjoyed at a wedding in California.
 My pregnant friend asked the bartender for a non-alcoholic drink, and once I saw what he made for her, I simply had to try it, too.

 It’s shockingly easy, with just three ingredients, but it tastes like a perfectly crafted cocktail.
-(And far better than the canned mocktails I’ve tried!)
+(And it’s far better than the canned mocktails I’ve tried!)

 While I love making a variety of non-alcoholic drinks, this one requires no simple syrup to get started, so it’s the one I return to most often.